 The U.S. has 3,374 Tcf of future natural gas supply, more than 110 years worth

-U.S. households using natural gas for heating, cooking and clothes drying, rather than electricity, save nearly \$900 per year total U.S. GHG emissions
+U.S. households using natural gas for heating, cooking and clothes drying, rather than electricity, save nearly \$900 per year

 Better for the environment